sagnik3788/community-plugins/CONTRIBUTING.md

 1. Please [open a 'New plugin proposal' issue](https://github.com/pipe-cd/community-plugins/issues/new?template=new-plugin.yaml).
 2. A maintainer will create and merge a PR to initialize the plugin directory, CODEOWNERS, and so on by [the 'New Plugin' workflow](https://github.com/pipe-cd/community-plugins/actions/workflows/new-plugin.yaml).
-3. The maintainer will close the issue and you can start working on the plugin.
+3. The maintainer will close the issue, and you can start working on the plugin.

 ## Becoming a Code Owner